This article was originally published on October 14, 2021 and has been updated to reflect the most recent announcements.

 Starting sometime in early January 2022, DHS will require all foreign national travellers entering the U.S. by land or ferry be fully vaccinated and provide proof of vaccination.
 Fully vaccinated travellers will not be required to show a negative COVID-19 test.
 Land-based travel at this point will be allowed for both essential and non-essential travellers if they are fully vaccinated.

 Senior administration officials have said that a number of details are still being clarified, including what documentation travellers will be required to provide as proof of vaccination.

 The Centers for Disease Control (CDC) has advised that it plans to recommend the acceptance of air travellers who have been vaccinated with any vaccine approved for emergency use by the World Health Organization, which includes AstraZeneca.
 Senior administration officials have said a travellers can expect a similar rule at land crossings.

 Although the CDC has recommended accepting World Health Organization approved vaccines, it is not clear how the U.S. authorities will be responding to travellers with mixed vaccine doses.
 Acceptance of mixed vaccine doses has been an ongoing issue and will hopefully be addressed in future announcements.

 We will continue to monitor the restrictions and the exemptions as they are announced.
-To stay up-to-date with all current immigration and COVID-19 updates, visit the MLT Aikins COVID-19 Resource Centre.

 The immigration group at MLT Aikins can provide guidance and assistance in ensuring that all prospective travellers are fully aware of their ability to travel and whether any exemptions apply.